300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Which British actor performs Alfred Pennyworth in Joker (2019)?

-- What’s the identify of John Goodman’s character in The Huge Lebowski?
+- What’s the title of John Goodman’s character in The Massive Lebowski?

 - Which color capsule does Neo swallow in The Matrix?